kcleal/zights/README.md

     b.installArtifact(exe);
 }
 ```
-Note, zights currently needs tp exists as a local package.
+Note, zights currently needs to exists as a local package.
 Add this to the dependencies in your `build.zig.zon` file:

 ```zig